Theses

-Please refrain from inquiries that cannot be assigned to any of the above areas.
+Please refrain from inquiries that cannot be assigned to one of the listed areas.

 Developing Assessment Mechanisms for Evaluating GenAI-based IoT Applications